PedroHenrique-git/csrf-graphql-example/readme.md

     npm run start

-the graphql playground will be available on [http://localhost:3000/graphql](http://localhost:3000/graphql) the client will be available on [http://localhost:3001](http://localhost:3001)
+the graphql playground will be available on [http://localhost:3000/graphql](http://localhost:3000/graphql) <br />
+the client will be available on [http://localhost:3001](http://localhost:3001)

 ## Testing the vunerability